EightMedia/yass.js/README.md

 Add yass.js just after the last img tag on your page.
 For better user experience you can add some css to hide the images with a srcset onload.
-For now, check example.html for a demo implementation.
+Check example.html for a demo implementation.

 Yass.js is small, only 490 bytes minified and gzipped...